 In general, Plan benefits are provided by the money (contributions) employers participating in the Plan must contribute on behalf of eligible employees under the terms of the Collective Bargaining Agreements (CBAs) negotiated by your union.
-Plan benefits are also funded by amounts you may be required to pay for your share of your coverage.
+Plan benefits are also funded by amounts you may be required to pay for your share of your and your dependent's coverage.